- Disneyland Paris (Paris, France)

 But hold on — this California river is full of drops, waterfalls, and geysers.
-If you were on this ride in person, you would be prepared to get wet, but you don’t have to worry about that here.
+If you were on this ride in person, you would probably get wet, but you don’t have to worry about that here.

-You will still want to keep your head on a swivel to watch out of waterfalls, so be sure to strap on your VR headset and enjoy this ride in 360-degrees!
+You will still want to keep your head on a swivel to watch out for waterfalls, so be sure to strap on your VR headset and enjoy this ride in 360 degrees!

 This tower may look terrifyingly familiar to some, but it is now the home to Rocket and the Guardians of the Galaxy.

-If you are a fan of the classic rock from the movies, you will be sure to enjoy the ride’s playlist, courtesy of Star-Lord’s awesome mixtapes.
+If you are a fan of the classic rock from the movies, you will surely enjoy the ride’s playlist, courtesy of Star-Lord’s awesome mixtapes.

-Head over to the Pixar Pier and help the Incredibles as they try to catch Jack-Jack as he causes trouble throughout the neighborhood.
+Head over to the Pixar Pier and help the Incredibles as they try to catch Jack-Jack causing trouble throughout the neighborhood.

-This fun roller coaster is full of big drops and tunnels that are easy to enjoy thanks to this 360-degree video.
-If you have VR goggles, strap them on and get ready for a wild ride!
+This fun roller coaster is full of big drops and tunnels that are easy to enjoy, thanks to this 360-degree video.
+If you have VR goggles, strap them on and prepare for a wild ride!

 Buckle up as you race through Cars Land and arrive in charming Radiator Springs.

-This fun ride makes you the star and all of your favorite characters, including Lightning McQueen, come out to help you prepare for the big race.
+This fun ride makes you the star, and all your favorite characters, including Lightning McQueen, come out to help you prepare for the big race.

-You will be zooming around high-banked turns and cruising down straightaways past spectacular red rock formations before crossing the finish line.
+You will zoom around high-banked turns and cruise down straightaways past spectacular red rock formations before crossing the finish line.
 This one will be fun for the whole family!

-Conquer your fear of heights as your glide over the beautiful state of California.
+Conquer your fear of heights as you glide over California’s beautiful state.

 As the clouds part over San Francisco, you’ll find yourself with a thrilling perspective of the iconic Golden Gate Bridge.
-The IMAX tour continues as your fly over Yosemite National Park, Napa Valley, Lake Tahoe, Palm Springs, and San Diego Bay, returning at dusk over Malibu before coming back home to Disneyland Park.
+The IMAX tour continues as you fly over Yosemite National Park, Napa Valley, Lake Tahoe, Palm Springs, and San Diego Bay, returning at dusk over Malibu before returning to Disneyland Park.

-Be sure to turn up the volume and really embrace the ride!
+Be sure to turn up the volume and embrace the ride!

 Hong Kong Disneyland Resort (Lantau Island, Hong Kong)

 Hong Kong Disneyland opened in 2005 on reclaimed land in Penny’s Bay in Hong Kong.
-The park only has capacity for 34,000 visitors per day, the smallest amount of any Disney park, but offers plenty of entertainment.
+The park only has a capacity for 34,000 visitors per day, the smallest of any Disney park, but it offers plenty of entertainment.

 Shrink down and fight alongside Ant-Man and The Wasp as they try to help Iron Man defend against thousands of Swarmbots.

-This style of ride may be familiar to Disney fans, so it should be a fun ride whether you are in person or watching from home.
+This ride style may be familiar to Disney fans, so it should be fun whether you are in person or watching from home.

-The Iron Man Experience is 1 ride that we don’t have stateside.
+The Iron Man Experience is one ride that we don’t have stateside.

-Guests are welcomed to take a tour of Stark Industries and get an all-access look at the groundbreaking technologies that will help shape the future.
+Guests are welcome to tour Stark Industries and get an all-access look at the groundbreaking technologies that will help shape the future.

 Put on some 3D glasses and board an Expo Edition Iron Wing for a wild flight over Hong Kong.
-While the virtual experience may not be as thrilling, it does give you a great look at one of the few rides that is more difficult to experience in person.
+While the virtual experience may not be as thrilling as the real thing, it gives you a great look at one of the few rides that are difficult to experience in person.

-Mystic Manor is a trackless ride that takes you through a very eclectic art collection in an old manor house and museum.
+Mystic Manor is a trackless ride that takes you through an eclectic art collection in an old manor house and museum.

-As you make your way through the labyrinth of rooms, a curious little monkey opens a mysterious box and some mystical music dust starts bringing objects to life.
+As you go through the labyrinth of rooms, a curious little monkey opens a mysterious box, and some mystical music dust starts bringing objects to life.
 You must make your way out before it is too late!